Canberra Walking Festival: About the Walk

 Everyone who completes any route on both Saturday and Sunday will receive the Canberra Two Day Walk Meda or Pin.
 Medals are also awarded to marathon finishers.

 The Festival was renamed and expanded in 2013 to celebrate Canberra's Centenary.
-In 2014 we are again offering 4 events over 3 days, but with some changes:
+In 2015 we are again offering 4 events over 3 days:

 Friday Welcome Walk (5km) and Reception